lucasvalenteds/poc-rn-infinite-scroll/README.md

 # POC: Infinite Scroll

-It demonstrate how to fetch new elements to a list when the scroll reaches the end of the screen.
+It demonstrate how to fetch data from a server and append them to a list when the scroll reaches the end of the screen.

 ## How to run